api3dao/vitepress-docs/docs/reference/dapis/understand/wallets.md

 >
 > **Data feed updates:**
 >
-> Airnode monitors the value of an API provider's API endpoint based on a
+> Airnode monitors the value of an API provider's API endpoint based on its
-> heartbeat parameter.
+> `updateInterval` parameter.
 If the on-chain value deviates by 1% from the API
-> provider value, the data feed's beacon is updated on-chain.
+> provider value, the dAPI's beacon is updated on-chain.

 :::info Deviation: Self-funded dAPIs